-Why a Sitemap is Important
+Why a Sitemap Is Important

 - SEO: Search engines recognize all important pages and their hierarchy.

-Steps to Create an Effective Sitemap
+Steps for Creating an Effective Sitemap

 1. Define Goals and Content